gfrison/gfrison.github.io/_posts/2026-01-31-pull-down-programming-complexity-kubrick.md

 ### Self-sustainability

-> Self-sustainability refers to the extent to which a system's behavior can be changed without having to step outside to a lower implementation level - [_Jakubovic 23_](https://arxiv.org/abs/2302.10003)
+> Self-sustainability refers to the extent to which a system's behavior can be changed without having to step outside to a lower implementation level[^sustainability]

 The most predictor of a low-code platform's success is the ability to change the system's behaviour from the deepest layers.
 This would be achieved by introducing _macros_, programming fragments intended to generate programs inside the programming system itself.
 Why not being inspired by traditional languages like _Lisp_ for that?
 It has stood the test of time with great honor, thanks also to its homoiconic nature that enables to write macros easily.